Jewish Art, Modern and Contemporary

 - DOI: 10.1093/obo/9780199920105-0064

-This article takes a minimalist approach to the category of “Jewish art,” focusing primarily on works that directly engage the modern Jewish experience and the role that Jews have played in the development of new visual media in the 19th and 20th centuries.
+This article takes a minimalist approach to the designation of “Jewish” in the category of “Jewish art,” focusing primarily on works that directly engage the modern Jewish experience and the role that Jews have played in the development of new visual media in the 19th and 20th centuries.
+At the same time, this article takes a maximalist approach to what is meant by the term “art” by including a wide range of visual mediums.
 The academic study of Jews in the arts can be traced to Germany in the mid-19th century, when both art history and Jewish studies were relatively new academic disciplines.
 While art history devalued Jewish art as derivative in the context of the development of modern national identities, Jewish studies devalued non-textual sources for academic study.
 It was the interdisciplinary field of Jewish art that would serve to negotiate biases from both academic branches, proving influential in the development of iconographic interpretation by promoting critical attention to the narrative function of a wide variety of mediums.
 This article traces the extent to which Jewish studies scholars have compensated for earlier disciplinary tensions by questioning the premise of nationalist models for art history and how they have broadened the criteria for visual analysis in the study of Jewish art.
-Although some of the most recognized modern artists are Jewish, the focus here is more tightly dedicated to those artists and visual media that have secured a place within Jewish studies.
+Although some of the most recognized modern artists are Jewish, the focus here is more narrowly dedicated to those artists and visual media that have secured a place within Jewish studies.
 In recent decades, scholars of Jewish art have forged an accessible path by adopting more of a “visual culture” approach that considers production and consumption of Jewish content in the plastic arts in non-hierarchical terms.
 Because Jewish studies touch on a wide range of disciplines, the study of Jewish art has come to include the material aspects of vernacular life (decorative art and handicraft) and popular media (stage design, photography, film) as well as the traditional fine arts (architecture, sculpture, and painting) within schools of style (Impressionism, Futurism, Abstract Expressionism).
 Scholars of Jewish art have largely avoided the high/low debate typical of other branches of art history by emphasizing the experiential aspect of Jewish objects of all types.
-This article is a survey of modern and contemporary Jewish art from approximately 1850–1990, when Jews participated in the artistic mainstream, and points to the considerable scholarly attention Jewish studies have placed on art as a comprehensive experience rather than purely aesthetic one.
+This article is a survey of modern and contemporary Jewish art from approximately 1850 to 1990, when Jews participated in the artistic mainstream, and points to the considerable scholarly attention Jewish studies have placed on art as a comprehensive experience rather than a purely aesthetic one.
 The article opens with second-order categories, then moves to scholarship devoted to issues that are central to the field, such as nationalism and Jewish/non-Jewish relations, and closes with scholarship devoted to diverse media.

 In the 1940s, a number of overviews of Jewish art were published by German Jewish scholars in order to substantiate the idea of an unbroken chain of Jewish culture despite Jewish landlessness, such as Landsberger 1946 and Schwarz 1949.
-These surveys, published in the shadow of the Holocaust, focus on Jewish participation in and contribution to Western culture, theorizing on connections between art and Judaism/Jewishness to contrast the typical focus placed on Jewish art as limited to the ceremonial and liturgical, particularly in the pre-modern context.
+These surveys, published in the shadow of the Holocaust, focus on Jewish participation in and contribution to Western culture, theorizing on connections between art and Judaism/Jewishness to contrast the typical focus placed on Jewish art as limited to the ceremonial and liturgical, particularly in the premodern context.
 Goodman 2001 demonstrates, however, that while mainstream art historical scholarship in the 19th century marginalized Jewish art, Jewish artists were gaining a foothold in the Academy.
 Despite a relative lack of coverage of the modern era, several general overviews are important documents of modern and contemporary attitudes toward Jewish art.
-Cohn-Wiener 2001 stimulated a defining debate by including in the survey a number of modern Jewish artists who made little contribution to Jewish subjects or practices but succeeded in entering the European avant-garde.
+The author of Cohn-Wiener 2001 has stimulated a defining debate by including in this survey a number of modern Jewish artists who made little contribution to Jewish subjects or practices but succeeded in entering the European avant-garde.
 Jewish artists have innovated and participated in significant art movements into the 20th century and, since World War II, they have been active in art around the world, particularly in the United States and Israel.
-Kampf 1984 first applied the criteria of “experience” to the Jewish art survey, but nonetheless remained loyal to the high art canon as it applied to Jewish art.
+The criterion of “experience” is first applied to the Jewish art survey in Kampf 1984, but the author has, nonetheless, remained loyal to the high art canon as applied to Jewish art.
 Cohen 1998 provides an excellent contextual history of a broader range of Jewish media in the service of modern Jewish communities.
 Koltun-Fromm 2010 focuses specifically on the American intellectual scene and credits the urban American landscape as fundamental to the shaping of a modern Jewish material culture.
 Bringing the modern European Jewish survey up to date, one of the central themes of Baskind and Silver 2011 is the tensions between Israeli and Diaspora Jewish artistic culture.

 Baskind, Samantha, and Larry Silver.
 Jewish Art: A Modern History.
-London: Reaktion Books, 2011.
+London: Reaktion, 2011.

 Cohen, Richard.
 Jewish Icons: Art and Society in Modern Europe.
-Berkeley and Los Angeles: University of California Press, 1998.
+Berkeley: University of California Press, 1998.

 Cohn-Wiener, Ernst.
 Jewish Art: Its History from the Beginning to the Present Day.
 Translated by Anthea Bell.
 Yelvertoft Manor, UK: Pilkington, 2001.